Uniswap/org-v1/src/pages/docs/v2/03-oracles/01-guides/03-integrating-uniswap-oracles.md

 ---
 title: Integrating an oracle
 ---

-Once you have written the oracle, the oracle must be deployed, and the oracle must have a way of observing cumulative price at the beginning of the relevant periods.

 ## Oracle maintenance

-In order to measure average prices over a period, the oracle must have a way of referencing the cumulative price at the start of a period.
+In order to measure average prices over a period, the oracle must have a way of referencing the cumulative price at the start and end of a period.
 The recommended way of doing this is by storing these prices in the oracle contract, and calling the oracle frequently to store the latest cumulative price.